shopware5/devdocs/source/blog/_posts/2016-03-09-managing-ant-complexities.md

 We can now create application design that serves a purpose other then just building the application so let's formulate some quality requirements.

-* I want to see immediately what build targets are available - this should be done through a convention ain the source itself.
+* I want to see immediately what build targets are available - this should be done through a convention in the source itself.
 * I want every build target to create the desired state on it's own.
 Especially I don't want to be required to remember any order in which a call should happen.
 * If a build target is broken I want to be able to understand what the author intended, what the application needs and how it is implemented